AmplitudeStarling/PEAK-Hack-v2/README.md

 My hack only reads and writes game memory, it **does not modify** any game files or network traffic.
 However, use at your own risk.

-### Can I customize the hotkey?
+### Can I customize the hotkeys?

 Yes.
-The default toggle key is `[Insert]`, but you can change it in the settings tab.
+There is a tab to edit all the hotkeys for selected features.

 ### How to uninstall?